Houston Breast Implants

 |2) The Subglandular Placement: A subglandular placement for the breast implant behind the breast tissue offers shorter surgery, less pain and discomfort and briefer recovery, since muscles are left intact and only skin and fat are cut.
 Larger implants may also be used.
 This placement may result in more palpable implants, more capsular contracture, and more difficult imaging of the breast with mammography.
 Keep in mind that the only thing supporting the implant is the skin and breast tissue.|

-Also, you should be aware that breast implants don’t always last forever.
+Patients should be aware that breast implants aren’t always permanent.
 They often require a future operation to remove and replace the original implant.

 Visit and review the Breast Augmentation page for more information, especially relating to planning your surgery, preparing for surgery, the surgical procedure and post surgery.